puhitaku/r3build/README.md

 We use [`re` package](https://docs.python.org/ja/3/library/re.html) for regex and [`fnmatchcase()` from `fnmatch` package](https://docs.python.org/ja/3/library/fnmatch.html#fnmatch.fnmatchcase) for glob.
 Please refer those documents.

+#### Q. Can I merge r3build.toml and pyproject.toml or any other TOML documents?

+Yes, it should be possible if the keys in document root don't collide with the another document. r3build doesn't care other than `log`, `event`, and `job` keys.

 Confirmed platforms
 -------------------